Evans denied Baddoo, Pirates beat Tigers 4-2 with 2-run 8th

-“We get two balls that aren’t hit very hard that decide the game,” Shelton said.
+Colin Moran and Erik Gonzalez hit RBI singles with two outs in the eighth.

-With the score tied at 2, Baddoo nearly put the Tigers ahead.
-He wound up with a double after Evans’ near-catch, but he didn’t end up scoring.
+With the score tied at 2, Baddoo nearly put the Tigers ahead, but Evans reached above the fence in left, and the ball bounced off his glove and back into the field of play.
+Baddoo wound up with a double, and he didn’t end up scoring.

 With men on first and third and one out, Sam Howard (2-1) came on and retired Robbie Grossman and Willi Castro on flyballs.

-The Pirates struck out only four times in the rubber match of this three-game series.

-“They put the ball in play, and that’s kind of the difference in the series,” Tigers manager A.J.
-Hinch said.

-Richard Rodríguez pitched a perfect ninth for his third save, sending the Tigers to their sixth loss in seven games.
-In addition to Rodriguez and Howard, Duane Underwood and Chris Stratton contributed to a Pittsburgh relief effort that held the Tigers scoreless for four innings.
+Richard Rodriguez pitched a perfect ninth for his third save, sending the Tigers to their sixth loss in seven games.

-“Our bullpen was good again,” Shelton said.
-“They went right after guys.
-Richie finishing it off, but those guys in the middle did a heck of a job.”

 JaCoby Jones hit a solo homer for Detroit in the fifth.